suus-stack/PCA/README.md

                   different numbers of barracudas with and without rocks.
                   - ####HOW TO RUN###

-* Change_rock_nr_plot: Line plot of the average killed herring + 1 SD error bars in environments with different numbers of rocks.
+* Change_rock_nr_plot: Line graph of the average killed herring with the standardeviation error bars in environments with different numbers of rocks.
                   - ####HOW TO RUN###

-* Density_Killing_combination_plot: Boxplots with strip plots overlap that show the distribution of the herring count within the original separation distance of 6 and the herring killing count across various conditions.
+* Density_Killing_combination_plot: Boxplots with strip plot overlap that show the distribution of the herring count within the original separation distance of 6 and the herring killing count across various conditions.
                   - ####HOW TO RUN###